JaneliaSciComp/hortacloud/README.md

 There are a few steps during the deployment that require manual intervention.
 The deploy script will indicate when these steps should be taken with a ⚠️  warning message.

 The full deployment of the application is done in 3 steps ran automatically one after the other, but the second step requires a manual intervention:
-1) Deploy the back-end stacks - this includes the appstream builder
+1) Deploy the back-end stacks - this includes the appstream builder.
+At the back end deployment the installation process will also create the admin user configured in `ADMIN_USER_EMAIL`.
 2) Connect to appstream builder and install the workstation application.
 This is a semiautomated step that involves copying and running two PowerShell scripts onto the appstream builder instance.
 3) Deploy the front-end stacks